 - Porcelain veneers will require permanent modification to your teeth.
 A small portion of your tooth is going to be removed to provide a surface for affixing the porcelain veneers, and this removal cannot be reversed.

 - Porcelain veneers are more expensive than other methods of smile repair, including composite resin bonding.

 - You may experience sensitivity for several weeks or months after your porcelain veneers are affixed, but most people report that such sensitivity eventually fades unless other complications existed prior to receiving the veneers.

 - The colour of the veneer cannot be changed once it is made and affixed.

 - Porcelain veneers can be damaged, especially when chewing on hard substances.
 Night time teeth grinding can also permanently damage veneers, so be sure to talk to your dentist about solutions for this if you believe you grind your teeth.

 - People with preexisting dental problems may also experience issues with porcelain veneers.
 Gum disease, advanced decay, significant previous dental work, and other major dental problems may make affixing porcelain veneers extremely difficult or even impossible, so a thorough check of your teeth and gums before moving forward with porcelain veneers is essential.

-Our dentists and ceramists have utilized porcelain veneers to repair and refresh the smiles of scores of people just like you.
-Make an appointment today to talk to our specialists if you believe your smile might benefit from a smile makeover with porcelain veneers.
+Our dentists and ceramists have utilised porcelain veneers to repair and refresh the smiles of scores of people just like you.
+Make an appointment today to talk to us if you believe your smile might benefit from a smile makeover with porcelain veneers.